ibexa/documentation-developer/docs/guide/solr.md

 bin/solr create_core -c collection1 -d server/ez/template
 ```

+##### SolrCloud

+SolrCloud is a cluster of Solr servers.
+It allows you to:

+- centralize configuration
+- automatically load balancing and fail-over for queries
+- integrate ZooKeeper for cluster coordination and configuration

+To set SolrCloud up follow [SolrCloud reference guide.](https://lucene.apache.org/solr/guide/6_6/solrcloud.html)

 #### Further configuration

-On both Solr 4 and 6 Solr the bundle does not commit Solr index changes directly on repository updates, leaving it up to you to tune this using `solrconfig.xml` as best practice suggests.
+The bundle does not commit Solr index changes directly on repository updates, leaving it up to you to tune this using `solrconfig.xml` as best practice suggests.

 This setting is **required** if you want to see the changes after publish.
 It is strongly recommended to set-up `solrconfig.xml` like this: